Skip to main content

 Reporting*

-• Submission of scan results not required
+Submission of scan results is not required, unless requested by Discover Network

-Waiver criteria:
+SCIP criteria:

-*Chip Card Terminals must have current, valid EMV approval and Discover D- PAS Certification.
+• *Chip Card Terminals must have current, valid EMV approval and Discover D-PAS Certification.

 Proactive validation

-Compliance Summary
+Compliance summary

 Please send all forms to DISCCompliance@discover.com